List of Marvel Comics characters: M: Mangler

-Mangler is the name of two different characters appearing in American comic books published by Marvel Comics.
+Mangler is the name of two characters appearing in American comic books published by Marvel Comics.

 Shadrick Daniels

 The first version, Shadrick Daniels, debuted in Power Man #34–35.
 He is the brother of the villain Spear and joins him in his attempt to get revenge on Noah Burnstein.
 Mangler is a professional wrestler with no super powers and is quickly defeated by Luke Cage.

 Lucius O'Neil

 The second version, Lucius O'Neil, debuted in The Thing #28.
 He is a professional wrestler who underwent the Power Broker's strength augmentation.
 When the Thing and Sharon Ventura were planning to expose the Power Broker's operations, Mangler was among those sent to stop them.

 Mangler in other media

-The Shadrick Daniels incarnation of Mangler makes a non-speaking cameo appearance in The Avengers: Earth's Mightiest Heroes episode "To Steal an Ant-Man".
+The Shadrick Daniels incarnation of Mangler makes a non-speaking appearance in The Avengers: Earth's Mightiest Heroes episode "To Steal an Ant-Man".

 Manowar

-Manowar is a character appearing in American comic books published by Marvel Comics.

 Manowar is a jellyfish-like creature of unknown origins.
 It was sent by the Brand Corporation to claim Atlantis for them only to be defeated by Namor.
 Manowar later became a member of the Fathom Five.